-I would like to thank Dr. Boris Škorić for his invaluable help in developing this paper and the Bitcoin developer Pieter Wuille, also known as sipa from #bitcoin-dev for, among other things, his input on Script.
+I would like to thank Dr. Boris Škorić for his invaluable help in developing this paper, the Bitcoin Core developers Pieter Wuille (sipa on #bitcoin-dev), Luke-Jr (#bitcoin-dev) and everyone else who has provided me with their feedback.